Scatter plot

 - Creating a scatter plot

 The markers in a scatter plot provide an overview of how the data is distributed across two dimensions, the X-axis and the Y-axis.
-If you use colors, shapes, and sizes of the markers, further information about your data can be displayed. - Using tiled markers
+If you use colors, shapes, and sizes of the markers, further information about your data can be displayed. - Adding a connecting line between markers

 The density plot shows how numerical data, binned into intervals, is distributed across the X-axis and Y-axis.
 To visualize the density, that is, visualize to which extent the markers overlap each other totally, the Color by setting is used. - Adjusting the drawing order of markers